GabrielLugooo/Writer-Assistant/README.md

    pip install -r requirements.txt
    ```

-**IMPORTANT:** FOR SECURITY, the GOOGLE API KEY `SpeechRecognition` has been deleted from this repository in: `venv/Lib/site-packages/speech_recognition/recognizers/google.py`, since it is only a sample of code working correctly for educational purposes.
-For it to work on your `PC` you should start your own `venv`.

 #### Creating the Executable (`.exe`)

 To package the project into a Windows executable, follow these steps: